 Part B medical insurance is paid for by premiums from persons who enroll in the program and by Federal general revenue funds.
-The standard premium rate for new enrollees in 2017 is \$134.
-However, most Medicare beneficiaries will not pay this amount.
-By law, Part B premiums for current enrollees cannot increase by more than the amount of the cost-of-living adjustment for social security (railroad retirement tier I) benefits.
-Since that adjustment is 0.3 percent in 2017, about 70 percent of Medicare beneficiaries will see only a slight increase in their Part B premiums.
+The standard premium rate for new enrollees in 2018 is \$134.
+However, some Medicare beneficiaries will pay slightly less than this amount.
+By law, Part B premiums for current enrollees cannot increase by more than the amount of the cost-of-living adjustment for social security (rail-road retirement tier I) benefits.
+Since that adjustment is 2.0 percent in 2018, about one fourth of Medicare beneficiaries will see only a slight increase in their Part B premiums.
 The higher premium amount will apply to new enrollees in the program, and certain beneficiaries will continue to pay higher premiums based on their modified adjusted gross income.

 Monthly premiums for some beneficiaries are greater, depending on a beneficiary's or married couple's modified adjusted gross income.
-The incomerelated Part B premiums (\$134 plus the monthly adjustment amount) for 2017 are \$187.50, \$267.90, \$348.30, or \$428.60, depending on how much an individual beneficiary's modified adjusted gross income exceeds \$85,000 (or a married couple's income exceeds \$170,000).
-Only beneficiaries whose modified adjusted gross income exceeds \$214,000 (or \$428,000 for a married couple) pay the highest premium.
-Some individuals also pay premium surcharges because they enrolled late for Part B
+The income-related Part B premiums (\$134 plus the monthly adjustment amount) for 2018 are \$187.50, \$267.90, \$348.30, or \$428.60, depending on how much an individual beneficiary's modified adjusted gross income exceeds \$85,000 (or a married couple's income exceeds \$170,000).
+Only beneficiaries whose modified adjusted gross income exceeds \$160,000 (or \$320,000 for a married couple) pay the highest premium.
+Some individuals also pay premium surcharges because they enrolled late for Part B.